Last Updated on

 A campfire Mule topped with toasted marshmallows!
 This variation of a classic, this Moscow Mule Recipes is a keeper!

 We recently spent a week up in Estes Park, Colorado enjoying a family vacation and Save 10% when you use your AAA car rental discount code on all Dollar car rentals.
 We enjoyed being in the beautiful Colorado Rocky Mountains and getting a chance to explore Rocky Mountain National Park.
-We spent many hours during the day hiking around the national park.
+Then we spent many hours during the day hiking around the national park.
 In the evenings we returned to our cabin and spent those hours checking out some of Estes Park‘s offerings.

 Imagine our excitement when we found a local distillery’s tasting room just down the block from our cabin, where we found a spirit that inspired today’s cocktail, the Campfire Mule!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 We stopped in to see the the folks at the Dancing Pines Distillery’s tasting room where we got a chance to try some of their fine spirits.
 Dancing Pines started out distilling whiskeys and have expanded their selections.
 These include a number of artisanal spirits to include some fantastic liqueurs, one of which really caught our interest, the Brulee.

 The Brulee is a caramel liqueur that is made using corn spirits (moonshine) and real caramel made in an old copper candy pot from the Jelly Belly factory in Denver.